Information-Theoretic Representation Learning for Positive-Unlabeled Classification: Experiments

-We compare the accuracy of class-prior estimation with and without dimension reduction.
-For comparison, we also consider principal component analysis (PCA) with different numbers of components: $\lfloor d/4 \rfloor$, $\lfloor d/2 \rfloor$, and $\lfloor 3d/4 \rfloor$, where $\lfloor \cdot \rfloor$ is the floor function.
-As a class-prior estimation method, we use the method based on the \emph{kernel mean embedding} (KM) method proposed by \citet{ICML:Ramaswamy+etal:2016}.
 We use the ijcnn$1$, phishing, mushrooms, and a$9$a datasets taken from the LIBSVM webpage \citep{LibSVM:Chang+etal:2011}.
 Also, we use the MNIST \citep{IEEE:Lecun:1998}, Fashion-MNIST (F-MNIST) \citep{FMNIST:Xiao+etal:2017}, and $20$ Newsgroups \citep{ICML:Lang:1995} datasets.
 For the MNIST and F-MNIST datasets, we divide the whole classes into $2$ groups to make binary classification tasks.
 For the $20$ Newsgroups dataset, we use the ``com'' topic as the positive class and the ``sci'' topic as the negative class,\footnote{ See \url{http://qwone.com/~jason/20Newsgroups/} for the details of topics. } and make $2000$-dimensional \emph{tf-idf} vector.
 From the datasets, we draw $\np=1000$ positive and $\nun=2000$ unlabeled samples.
-For model selection, we use validation samples of size $\np=50$ and $\nun=200$.
+For validation, we use $\np=50$ and $\nun=200$ samples.

 Table~\ref{tab:dr-prior-ret} lists the average absolute error between the estimated class-prior and the true value.
 Overall, our proposed dimension reduction method tends to outperform other methods, meaning that our method provides useful low-dimensional representation.
+Except for the ijcnn$1$ dataset, the error of FDA tends to be larger than the other methods, implying that regarding U data as N data does not help in class-prior estimation.
 For the mushrooms and a$9$a datasets, applying the unsupervised dimension reduction method, PCA, does not improve the estimation accuracy, while our method reduces the error of class-prior estimation.
-In particular, for the $20$ Newsgroups dataset, the existing approaches perform poorly even when PCA is applied.
+In particular, for the $20$ Newsgroups dataset, the existing approaches (PCA, FDA, and PNRL) perform poorly.
 In contrast, applying our method significantly reduces the error of class-prior estimation.

 Then, we summarize the average misclassification rates in Table~\ref{tab:dr-clfy-ret}.
 Since the accuracy of class-prior estimation is improved on the mushrooms and a$9$a datasets, the classification accuracy is also improved.
-In particular, the classification results on the MNIST dataset with $\thetap=0.7$ and the $20$~Newsgroups dataset are improved substantially.
+In particular, the classification results on the $20$~Newsgroups dataset with $\thetap=0.7$ are improved substantially.
+Overall, our proposed method tends to give the lower or comparable misclassification rates compared with the other methods.